Cable Knitting – How to Knit Cables

 Row 2: K1, p1, k1, p6, k1, p1, k1

-For the next row (row 9) work the first 3 stitches the same as row 1 (k1, p2).
+For the next row (row 9) work the first 3 stitches in the same way as row 1 (k1, p2).
 Now you are ready to work the C6B cable over the next 6 stitches.

 Slip Three Stitches